 Bicycle Touring Eastern Europe

-Over the past year we have covered more than 5000km by bicycle, most of it in Eastern Europe and a large portion of that in Poland, where we currently live.
-While every day bicycle touring is a revelation in its own right, there are always a few little surprises along the way worth noting.
+Over the past year, we have covered more than 5000km by bicycle, most of it in Eastern Europe and a large portion of that in Poland, where we currently live.
+While everyday bicycle touring is a revelation in its own right, there are always a few little surprises along the way worth noting.

 1. No crowds

 The thing about cycling in Eastern Europe that you won’t find in Western Europe is the lack of crowds.
 Yes, there are plenty of must-see tourist attractions which draw visitors, but never have we encountered the crushing masses of tourist hordes in Eastern Europe like in Paris or Amsterdam.
-Not taking anything away from these fine Western European cities, but Eastern Europe is dominated by a countryside with far less people.
+Not taking anything away from these fine Western European cities, but Eastern Europe is dominated by a countryside with far fewer people.
 Not to mention the roadways.
 The crowd of bicycle tourism is only just now making its way eastward, past the former Iron Curtain.
-Many days in Poland we are all alone even on marked and ‘well-travelled’ historical routes.
+Many days in Poland we are all alone even on marked and “well-traveled” historical routes.

 One tends to think of places like England or Bavaria for magnificent castles, but historically there were lots of knights and kingdoms dotting the landscape of Eastern Europe.
 In some places, the castles are very well-preserved and known tourist attractions.
 Some of our favorites have been the ones that are a bit of a crumbling ruin.
 The quiet remains can really transport you to another time.
-The stone work, the architecture and the landscape views are as romantic here as anywhere in Europe.
-Both Czech Republic and Poland are particularly well covered with ancient Castles, Knights’ Quarters and Guard Outposts.
+The stonework, the architecture, and the landscape views are as romantic here as anywhere in Europe.
+Both Czech Republic and Poland are particularly well covered with ancient Castles, Knights’ Quarters, and Guard Outposts.
 We have been known to veer significantly from our route in order to visit these relics.

 We’ve been to the grand churches in the big Western European cities, like Notre Dame in Paris or St. Peter’s Basilica in Rome, and they are indeed spectacular.
-But the old village churches of Poland, Czech Republic and Slovenia in particular possess a quaint, old-world charm to remind you what grandeur meant for the common folk.
+But the old village churches of Poland, Czech Republic, and Slovenia, in particular, possess a quaint, old-world charm to remind you what grandeur meant for the common folk.
 Our special favorites are the old wooden churches in Poland, some of which have amazing persevered interiors with original artwork.
 No need to fight the crowds here—besides of a few of the practicing faithful, you’ll have it all to yourself.
 They also make great landmarks between towns because a village is always defined by its church and most are marked on maps.
-Some are definitely more striking and impressive then others, but when you come to a particularly unique one, it is really one of the best sightseeing treasures.
+Some are definitely more striking and impressive than others, but when you come to a particularly unique one, it is really one of the best sightseeing treasures.

 4. Quiet roads

-This is a slight extension of #1, but it bears repeating on its own right.
+This is a slight extension of #1, but it bears repeating in its own right.
 Most of the secondary roadways in Eastern Europe are small and quiet compared to their Western neighbors.
-In Czech Republic, which has an excellent freeway system that draws away most of the heavy traffic, the secondary and local roadways are often so free of autos that we feel like we are on a private cycling road, even in the height of the summer season.
+In the Czech Republic, which has an excellent freeway system that draws away most of the heavy traffic, the secondary and local roadways are often so free of autos that we feel like we are on a private cycling road, even in the height of the summer season.